godotengine/godot-docs/classes/class_raycast.rst

 - :ref:`Vector3<class_Vector3>` **get_collision_point** **(** **)** const

 Returns the collision point at which the ray intersects the closest object.

-Note: this point is in the **global** coordinate system.
+**Note:** This point is in the **global** coordinate system.

 .. _class_RayCast_method_is_colliding: